Forescout/eyeExtend-Connect/dhcpsyslog/README.md

 Select **Finish**

 ## Edit a System Description
-You can edit an existing system description for the DHCP SysLog Receiver App.
+You can edit an existing system description for the DHCP Syslog Receiver App.

 To edit a system description:

 Select an existing system description and select **Edit**.

 There are tabs for each pane.
-You can edit the settings in the DHCP SysLog Receiver, Assign Forescout Devices, and Syslog Source tabs.
+You can edit the settings in the DHCP Syslog Receiver, Assign Forescout Devices, and Syslog Source tabs.

 Select **OK** to save the system description edits to the Forescout Appliance.